dovecot/documentation/docs/core/config/auth/mechanisms/kerberos.md

   binds (`auth_bind = yes`).
 However, a second LDAP passdb entry without `auth_bind = yes` may be added for the sole purpose of Kerberos principals mapping.
 This passdb doesn't need to return a password attribute (and usually shouldn't).
-Aauthentication-bind LDAP databases are able to provide `k5principals` lookups if configured with `pass_filter`.
+Authentication-bind LDAP databases are able to provide `k5principals` lookups if configured with `pass_filter`.
   :::